sharma-kk/sharma-kk.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-With a background in `aerospace engineering` and a PhD in `applied mathematics`, I have spent the last few years solving complex simulation problems, from modeling geophysical flows to evaluating structural loads on rockets and spacecrafts.
+With a background in `aerospace engineering` and a PhD in `applied mathematics`, I have spent the last eight years solving complex simulation problems, from modeling geophysical flows to evaluating structural loads on rockets and spacecrafts.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.